Constraining the Properties of GRB Accreting Magnetar with $R/I$ Evolutionary Effects Using \emph{Swift}/XRT Data: Statistical Properties and Accreting Magnetar Properties

-It is important to note that the newborn magnetar is likely to collapse into a BH if it accretes a significant amount of materials and exceeds the maximum gravitational mass ($M_{\rm max}$) of a stable NS.
-One interesting question is: can the newborn accreting magnetars in our GRB sample have collapsed into BH before reaching the equilibrium spin period due to accreting a significant amount of materials and exceeding the maximum gravitational mass of NS?
+It is important to note that the newborn magnetar is likely to collapse into a BH if it accretes a significant amount of material and exceeds the maximum gravitational mass ($M_{\rm max}$) of a stable NS.
+One interesting question is, can the newborn accreting magnetars in our GRB sample have collapsed into a BH before reaching the equilibrium spin period as a result of accreting a significant amount of material and exceeding the maximum gravitational mass of an NS?
 The collapse process would directly affect the sustainability of the magnetar central engine and the jet energy injection mechanism.
-Under certain approximations, we can try to estimate the accretion mass of newborn accreting magnetars in our GRB sample at reaching the equilibrium spin period.
-According to Equation (\ref{eq:Tev}), we first estimated the evolutionary timescales $t_{\rm ev}$ for these accreting magnetars to reach equilibrium spin period in various (EoS, $\eta_{\rm X}$) combination scenarios.
+Under certain approximations, we can estimate the accretion mass of newborn magnetar in our GRB sample once they reach the equilibrium spin period.
+According to Equation (\ref{eq:Tev}), we first estimated the evolutionary timescales $t_{\rm ev}$ for these accreting magnetars to reach an equilibrium spin period in various (EoS, $\eta_{\rm X}$) combination scenarios.
 In Figure \ref{fig:Mdot-Tev}, we plotted a series of $\dot{M}-t_{\rm ev}$ scatter diagrams for different EoSs and radiative efficiencies based on our GRB sample.
-We could find that the accretion masses of all newborn accreting magnetars and most newborn accreting magnetars in our GRB sample are less than 1$M_{\odot}$ and 0.5$M_{\odot}$ for various (EoS, $\eta_{\rm X}$) combination scenarios, respectively.
-Such statistical results seem to imply that the most newborn accreting magnetars in our GRB sample will not exceed the maximum gravitational mass of NS with stiff EoS before reaching the accretion equilibrium spin period, and will not collapse into BH before reaching the accretion equilibrium spin period for a NS with stiff EoS.
-In order to test whether these accreting magnetars in our GRB sample can actually survive the equilibrium spin period for our selected EoSs, we need to further estimate the maximum gravitational mass $M_{\rm max}$ and the total gravitational mass ($M_{\rm tot}$) of accreting NS for our selected EoSs.
+We find that the accretion masses of all newborn accreting magnetars and the majority of newborn accreting magnetars in our GRB sample are less than 1$M_{\odot}$ and 0.5$M_{\odot}$ for various (EoS, $\eta_{\rm X}$) combination scenarios, respectively.
+Such statistical results seem to imply that the majority of newborn accreting magnetars in our GRB sample will not exceed the maximum gravitational mass of an NS with a stiff EoS before reaching the accretion equilibrium spin period and will not collapse into a BH before reaching the accretion equilibrium spin period for an NS with a stiff EoS.
+In order to test whether these accreting magnetars in our GRB sample can actually survive the equilibrium spin period for our selected EoSs, we need to further estimate the maximum gravitational mass $M_{\rm max}$ and the total gravitational mass ($M_{\rm tot}$) of accreting NSs for our selected EoSs.

-For a given EoS, the maximum gravitational mass $M_{\rm max}$ of rotating NS depends on the rotation period and the maximum mass of non-rotating NS.
+For a given EoS, the maximum gravitational mass $M_{\rm max}$ of a rotating NS depends on the rotation period and the maximum mass of a nonrotating NS.
 It can be expressed as \citep{Lyford2003,Lasky2014}